 You can send funds by wire transfer.
 Click the Deposit Funds button at the top left of the platform and follow the instructions.

-On your first deposit, you can be granted up to $500 in Real-Time Account Funding (RTAF), allowing you to trade right away while your deposit clears.
+On your first deposit, via ACH or check deposit you can be granted up to $500 in Real-Time Account Funding (RTAF), allowing you to trade right away while your deposit clears.
 Accounts in good standing can receive up to $1000 in RTAF for subsequent deposits.